-Black Writers Read is now a livestreamed series and audio podcast, thanks to funds raised through an Indiegogo campaign.
+Now in its third season, Black Writers Read has expanded to include the livestreamed series and audio podcast, thanks to funds raised through an Indiegogo campaign.

 It is continuing to evolve and grow and working to reach Black Writers and their audiences all over the United States and the world.

 Saida is a queer Afro-Guyanese poet whose work explores the ways that Black folks harness mythology to enter the fantastic.
 Saida’s first collection of poems, let the dead in, was a finalist for the Center of African American Poetry & Poetics’ 2020 Book Prize as well as the New Issues Poetry Prize.
 A Cave Canem Graduate Fellow, Saida has been awarded numerous honors and support for her work, including being a Best of the Net Finalist and a two-time Pushcart Prize nominee.

 Shanta Lee Gander is an artist who works in different mediums as a photographer, writer across genres and is a public intellectual whose work has been widely featured.
 She is the winner of the 2020 Diode Press full-length book prize with an honorable mention from the Sheila Margaret Motton prize and was the 2020 gubernatorial appointee to the Vermont Humanities Council’s board of directors.
 She has an MFA in Creative Non-Fiction and Poetry at the Vermont College of Fine Arts.
 She has an MBA from the University of Hartford and an undergraduate degree in Women, Gender and Sexuality from Trinity College.

 Khary Oronde Polk